Analysis | Instead of Battle for L.A., Lakers get cardiac Nuggets in the West finals

 It hardly takes binoculars or a microscope to spot the many differences between these two franchises and their centerpiece superstars.
 The Lakers are captained by James, basketball’s most vocal and visible player who boasts 72 million Instagram followers and 47 million Twitter followers.
 The Nuggets are led by Jokic, a brilliant but soft-spoken center who doesn’t even bother to maintain social media accounts.

-James, 35, and Jokic, 25, are both perennial all-stars and perhaps the NBA’s two best passers, but their differing personalities and career arcs perfectly symbolize their franchises’ paths to the Western Conference finals.
+James, 35, and Jokic, 25, are perennial all-stars and perhaps the NBA’s two best passers, but their differing personalities and career arcs perfectly symbolize their franchises’ paths to the Western Conference finals.
 James arrived as a free agency savior in 2018 and pushed for a blockbuster trade that landed Davis, an all-star forward, a year later.
-After six straight lottery trips for the franchise, James and Davis led an instant turnaround, guiding the Lakers to the West’s best record (52-19) and returning them to the Western Conference finals for the first time since 2010.
+After six straight lottery trips for the franchise, James and Davis led an instant turnaround, guiding the Lakers to the West’s best record (52-19) and their first appearance in the Western Conference finals since 2010.

-“I am a winner and I’ve always been a winner, from the first time I ever played organized basketball,” James said after closing out the Houston Rockets in the second round.
-“I understand the Lakers faithful and what they felt and were going through over the last decade of not being in the postseason and not competing for championships … and I took that responsibility as well.
+“I am a winner, and I’ve always been a winner, from the first time I ever played organized basketball,” James said after closing out the Houston Rockets in the second round.
+“I understand the Lakers’ faithful and what they felt and were going through over the last decade of not being in the postseason and not competing for championships … and I took that responsibility as well.
 I’m happy I’m able to be a little bit a part of it.”

 Jokic’s Nuggets, meanwhile, took a slow-and-steady homegrown approach.
 Unlike James and Davis, who were both top overall draft picks, the Serbian center slipped to the second round in 2014.
 During his five-year career in Denver, he has built himself into an MVP candidate thanks to an all-around game that now includes premier feel, unselfish instincts, proven shot-making and productive rebounding.

-Off the court, Jokic has shown no interest in leveraging his talents to leave for bigger markets or pursuing a super team.
-Instead, he’s made progress year by year, leading the Nuggets to a winning record in 2018, a second-round playoff run in 2019 and now delivering a 46-27 record and the franchise’s first Western Conference finals trip since 2009.
+Off the court, Jokic has shown no interest in leveraging his talents to leave for a bigger market or pursue a super team.
+Instead, he has made progress year by year, leading the Nuggets to a winning record in 2018 and a second-round playoff run in 2019 and now delivering a 46-27 record and the franchise’s first Western Conference finals trip since 2009.
 Denver’s front office has relied heavily on the draft to complement Jokic, nabbing a high-level sidekick in Canadian guard Jamal Murray in the 2016 lottery.

 Even within these bubble playoffs, the Lakers and Nuggets have lived opposite existences: cool confidence and cardiac mayhem, respectively.

-Los Angeles overcame some early turbulence — Rajon Rondo broke his hand and Avery Bradley stayed home due to novel coronavirus concerns — to breeze through the first two rounds of the playoffs, with James and Davis eliminating the Portland Trail Blazers and Rockets in five games each.
+Los Angeles overcame early turbulence — Rajon Rondo broke his hand, and Avery Bradley stayed home because of novel coronavirus concerns — to breeze through the first two rounds of the playoffs, with James and Davis eliminating the Portland Trail Blazers and Rockets in five games each.

 Denver saw Jokic, Coach Michael Malone and other organization members test positive for the coronavirus before arriving in Florida, and Gary Harris didn’t return from a hip injury until Game 6 of its first-round series against the Utah Jazz.
 Thanks to magical scoring performances by Murray, the Nuggets dug out of a 3-1 hole against the Jazz, narrowly surviving a wild Game 7 sequence that saw Torrey Craig blow a layup and Utah’s Mike Conley miss a potential series-winner at the buzzer.
-Then, they fell behind 3-1 to the Los Angeles Clippers in the second round, only to erase a 19-point deficit in Game 5, a 16-point deficit in Game 6 and a 12-point deficit in Game 7 to stun Kawhi Leonard, Paul George and company.
+Then they fell behind 3-1 to the Clippers in the second round, only to erase a 19-point deficit in Game 5, a 16-point deficit in Game 6 and a 12-point deficit in Game 7 to stun Kawhi Leonard, Paul George and Co.

-“All y’all better start giving this team some d--- respect because we put in the work,” Murray said after eliminating the Clippers.
+“All y’all better start giving this team some damn respect because we put in the work,” Murray said after eliminating the Clippers.
 “We’ve got a resilient team.
 We shouldn’t have been down 3-1, but to come back from 3-1 against the Clippers is a big achievement.
 It’s fun just to change that narrative.”

 For all their thrilling late-game moments in recent weeks, the Nuggets now find themselves at a major rest disadvantage.
 Since the NBA’s shutdown following the Jacob Blake police shooting, the Nuggets have played nine games, facing elimination in five of them.
 The Lakers have played just six times in the past 24 days and, besides falling into a 1-0 hole to the Rockets, have faced little adversity.